Khulumaa/Unima-Life-Annuity-Guaranteed/README.txt

 Username: Admin
 Password: 12345

+3. Import File:

+Make sure the import file, titled "Import.xlsx" is within the same folder as the application and the format of the data in the sheet is matained in the same format.

 IMPORTANT: Things You Should Not Do:

 - Delete or Edit Sheets:
 Please refrain from altering any of the sheets if you are unsure of their purpose.
 The quotation tool relies on specific named cells and formulas within the sheets to function correctly.
 Any unauthorized modifications may disrupt the tool's functionality.
 - Running the application on a cloud drive
 Do not run the application on a cloud drive such as Onedrive or Google Drive for Windows.
 Excel tends to turn on autosave on such platforms and this does not work well with Macros.

 If you are interested in reviewing the code for the Unima Life Annuity Guaranteed tool, kindly contact the following individuals: